Super Mario: Ridable animals and vehicles

 Apart from automated objects in levels that may transport the player character, certain ridable animals and vehicles have appeared that the player controls.
 Mario's dinosaur friend Yoshi has appeared as a mount to the player character in several Super Mario games since Super Mario World.
 In Yoshi's Island and 64 DS, instead of the player character merely riding on Yoshi's back, Yoshi is the player character.
-Yoshis generally have abilities including eating enemies, flying, and breathing fire.
-Miyamoto had originally wished for Mario to be able to ride a dinosaur in Super Mario Bros., but this wasn't possible due to the technical restraints of the system.
+Yoshis generally have abilities including eating enemies, flying, shooting projectiles, and breathing fire.
+Miyamoto had originally wished for Mario to be able to ride a dinosaur in Super Mario Bros., but this wasn't possible due to technical limitations.
 Poochi is a dog featuring in Yoshi's Island who Yoshi can ride.
 Plesiosaurs Dorrie and Plessie can be ridden by the player characters in 64 and 3D World respectively, with Plessie serving a larger role in Bowser's Fury.

 Various vehicles that the player character can control have also appeared.
 These include a magic carpet in 2, flying clouds in several 2D games, submarines in Land and Yoshi's Island, an airplane in Land, a helicopter, train, and mole tank in Yoshi's Island, cars in Yoshi's Island and Maker 2, and the Koopa Clown Car aircraft in the Maker games.

 Blocks

-Most items in the Super Mario series appear from item blocks when hit, which originated in Super Mario Bros. and have persisted throughout the series, where the character hits a block to receive either coins or power-ups.
-Variations include those that are invisible until hit, advice dispensers, produce another block, move, frozen, contingent on a switch, bouncy, etc. The propeller block lets the character spin up into the air and slowly descend, and the Gold Block generates coins through running.
+Most items in the Super Mario series appear from floating item blocks when hit, which originated in Super Mario Bros. and have persisted throughout the series, where the character hits a block to receive either coins or power-ups.
+Variations include ones that are invisible until hit, advice dispensers, produce another block, move, frozen, contingent on a switch, bounce and more.
+The propeller block lets the character spin up into the air and slowly descend, and the Gold Block generates coins through running.
 A single block is the unit of measurement in the design of Super Mario levels.